arttfisol/task-management-api/README.md

 ```
 docker run -d --name task-management-api -v $(pwd)/.env:/usr/src/.env -p {port}:{port} task-management-api:1.0.0
 ```
-3. Initial Database (there are commands to drop table to make sure that DB name and tabel name in .env file are correct)
+1. Initial Database (there are commands to drop table to make sure that DB name and tabel name in .env file are correct) **`POSTGRES_DBNAME` must exist before run this command**
 ```
 docker exec -it task-management-api sh
 ```